Spring Update from Bike Walk RVA

 Fall Line Website Up / T shirts

-A new website for the Fall Line was launched!
+Check out the newly launched website for the Fall Line!
 The new one stop online shop can be found at FallLineVA.org.
-And our Fall Line shirts are back by popular demand — check them out at the Sports Backers Store.
+And our Fall Line shirts are back by popular demand — you can purchase one at the Sports Backers Store.

 The Virginia General Assembly approved new legislation to allow lower speed limits in residential and business districts and a new Bicyclist Safety Act, and Governor Northam signed both bills!
 That means starting in July, we’ll see a new law to require drivers to change lanes to pass bicyclists and other low speed vehicles.
 There is also a new $10 million budget for new paved trails around the state.
 See our February legislative blog post for more.